General Purpose Input Output

 When the input is high the NMOS act as a short-circuit and the PMOS as a open-circuit: the output is pulled down to GND.
 When the input is low the PMOS act as short-circuit and the NMOS as an open-circuit: the output is pulled up to VCC.

-For the previous reason the PMOS is also know as active pull-up network and the NMOS is also know as active pull-down network.
-This configuration is commonly know as push-pull because the two drivers are working alternatively.
+For the previous reason the PMOS is also know as active pull-up network and the NMOS is also know as active pull-down network and this configuration is also called push-pull.

-It is possible to replace the NMOS with a weak pull-up network (i.e. a pull-up resistor) and this configuration is know as open-drain (see Fig.4).
+It is possible to replace the PMOS with a weak pull-up network (i.e. a pull-up resistor) and this configuration is know as open-drain (see Fig.4).

 This configuration is very interesting because it is possible to connect the output of two or more ports configured in that way obtaining a wired NOR: as long as one of the gates has the NMOS turned on the output is pulled down.
-This solution is often used in contended BUSes.
+This solution is often used in contended BUSes like I2C.

-Note that is not possible to create a wired NOR connecting push-pull gates together.
+Note that is not possible to create a wired NOR connecting push-pull gates together because this can cause under certain condition a short circuit (see Fig.5).

 The output buffer can be configured to act as push-pull as well as open-drain.
 This configuration can be done acting on the Output Type register (also know as GPIOx_OTYPER).